TheAnushervon/SQRS_Project-Simple-Notes-App/README.md

 - `POST /api/notes`: Create a new note.
 - `PUT /api/notes/{note_id}`: Update a note.
 - `DELETE /api/notes/{note_id}`: Delete a note.
+- `POST /api/translate`: Translate given text.
+- `POST /api/translate/check`: Check if text should be translated to English

 ## Team and Contribution